kkmin1/cobweb/README.md

-# cobweb.js
+# cobweb.html
-This is a simple [cobweb diagram](https://en.wikipedia.org/wiki/Cobweb_plot) generator in JavaScript, compatible with all modern browsers, and safely running without any plugins, etcetera.
+This is a simple economic cobweb diagram generator in JavaScript, compatible with all modern browsers, and safely running without any plugins, etcetera.

-# Run it now
-It's currently available at [oak.ucc.nau.edu/jws8/cobweb/cobweb.html](http://oak.ucc.nau.edu/jws8/cobweb/cobweb.html), which should be fairly close to the latest version.

 # Directions from source
 1. Download at least the `cobweb.html`, `cobweb.js`, and `params.js` pages in the same folder.